ken107/databind-js/README.md

     -p, --port <port>  listening port
 ```

 The supermodel accepts client Websocket connections on a specific host and port (or *:8080 if not specified).
 This connection is to be used for the PUB/SUB mechanism, as well as for sending controller actions (or events).
-Each message is a Websocket text frame, the content of which is a JSON object containing a _cmd_ property whose value is one of "SUB", "PUB", "ACT", or "ERR".
+Each message is a Websocket text frame, the content of which is a JSON object containing a _cmd_ property whose value is one of "SUB", "UNSUB", "PUB", or "ACT".

-#### SUB
+#### SUB/UNSUB
-Clients send a SUB message to the server to start listening for changes to the Model.
+Clients send a SUB/UNSUB message to the server to start/stop listening for changes to the Model.
 The message must contain a _pointers_ property which holds an array of JSON Pointers (RFC 6901) into the server's Model object:
 ```
 {
     cmd: "SUB",